Freedom of Information and Protection of Privacy Act

-The Broader Public Sector Accountability Act, 2010 (BPSAA) amends the Freedom of Information and Protection of Privacy Act (FIPPA) to make hospitals subject to FIPPA.
-This amendment does not change rules applicable to personal health information.
+Hospitals were made subject to the FIPPA through the Broader Public Sector Accountability Act, 2010 (BPSAA) This amendment does not change rules applicable to personal health information.
 The Personal Health Information Protection Act, 2004 will continue to apply to hospitals‘ collection, use and disclosure of personal health information.

-Certain types of hospital records are excluded from the application of the act.
+Certain types of hospital records are excluded from the application of the FIPPA.
 Some examples include:

 - Records that relate to the operations of a hospital foundation